About Me

 I’m capitalizing the word White because, as Nell Irvin Painter once wrote, leaving the w lowercase falsely situates Whiteness as neutral and normal.
 It's not neutral and normal.

-I question myself and my cultural assumptions.
+I question my presumptions and my cultural assumptions.
 And you are welcome to question me too.

 I grew up in an Irish Catholic community in St. Paul, Minnesota.
 I spent my childhood gay and closeted and alone in the Catholic Church.